codemonkeh/Badmonkeh.Snow/Snow/_posts/2018-08-26-migrating-a-website-from-godaddy-to-aws-for-free.md

     1. GoDaddy > DNS Management
     2. Advanced Features > Export Zones File (Windows)
 2. Set up DNS routing using Route 53 Hosted Zone
-    a.
-AWS > Route 53 > Create Hosted Zone
+    1. AWS > Route 53 > Create Hosted Zone
-    a.
-Create Hosted Zone for your domain name, e.g. badmonkeh.com
+    2. Create Hosted Zone for your domain name, e.g. badmonkeh.com
-	b.
-Add alias for your domain and "www" subdomain, e.g. badmonkeh.com and www.badmonkeh.com
+	3. Add alias for your domain and "www" subdomain, e.g. badmonkeh.com and www.badmonkeh.com
-		i.
-Create Record Set
+		1. Create Record Set
-			1) Alias: Yes
+			1. Alias: Yes
-			2) Alias Target: select s3 bucket name, e.g. badmonkeh.com (s3-website-ap-southeast-2.amazonaws.com)
+			2. Alias Target: select s3 bucket name, e.g. badmonkeh.com (s3-website-ap-southeast-2.amazonaws.com)
 6. Migrate DNS records to Route 53
-	a.
-Import Zone File (copy and paste)
+	1. Import Zone File (copy and paste)
-		i.
-NS - Instead of transferring these, replace their values with the name server values that are provided by Amazon Route 53. ii.
-SOA - Amazon Route 53 provides this record in the hosted zone with a default value.
+		1. NS - Instead of transferring these, replace their values with the name server values that are provided by Amazon Route 53.
+		2. SOA - Amazon Route 53 provides this record in the hosted zone with a default value.
 7. Migrate DNS records in GoDaddy
-		i.
-Deleted any subdomain records, they will be recreated later ii.
-Disabled domain forwarding
+	1. Deleted any subdomain records, they will be recreated later
+	2. Disabled domain forwarding
-		iv.
-Disabled DNS record management
+	3. Disabled DNS record management

 ##### Tips: